 Illustration by: Carlos Ramirez, Vice President for Creative Communications

 This year has affected the Philippines in more ways than one.
 Not only has our Healthcare system been exhausted beyond imagination with the number of COVID-19 cases rapidly growing each day, but our economy has reached a record-breaking decline in its Gross Domestic Product [GDP] since the year 1981.
-In this three-part series, we will delve into the details of how and why our economy has reached its ups and downs in the year 2020.
+In this four-part series, we will delve into the details of how and why our economy has reached its ups and downs in the year 2020.
 As in the field of economics, this article shall focus on the state of the economy and the factors that had affected it during the first quarter of this year [Q1-2020].

 It all began with the Taal Volcano explosion.
 When this landmark had spewed ash on January 12, it not only affected the surrounding provinces but neighboring cities and regions as well (Esguerra & Cinco, 2020).
 At first glance, it’s easy to question whether or not a natural disaster such as this could have adverse effects on the economy.
 However, as we delve deeper into the details, we can say for sure that it did create an impact on both the regional and national economy, albeit minimal.

 The National Economic and Development Authority [NEDA] estimated the foregone income in economic sectors within a 14-km radius from the impact of the eruption was PHP 4.3 billion.
 This figure represents 0.17% of the 2018 CALABARZON Gross Regional Domestic Product [GRDP].
 For sectors within a 17-km radius, the estimated income losses were at PHP 6.66 billion, which was 0.26% of the 2019 CALABARZON GRDP (Gatpolintan, 2020).